UniqueNetwork/unique_docs/docs/tutorials/work-with-accounts.md

 ### Sign a message

-Also to sign a message we can use provider:
+Also, to sign a message, we can use `provider`:

 ```typescript
 const provider = new ethers.providers.Web3Provider(window.ethereum);